-I am named as the health care agent for my mother in her advance directive.
+My mother named me as her health care agent in her appointment of health care agent form.
 Do I have the right to get and amend her medical records?

 Yes.
-If you are your mother's health care agent, you generally have the right to get and amend the part of her medical record that is relevant to making health care decisions on her behalf.
-You have these rights only while the power of attorney is in effect.
+If you are your mother's health care agent, you generally have the right to get and amend the part of her medical record that is relevant to making health care decisions on her behalf, unless the appointment of health care agent form limits your access.
+You have these rights for as long as you have the authority to act as her health care agent.

-Maria's mother signed an advance directive.
-If Maria's mother is not able to make decisions about her health care. this form gives Maria the power to make such decisions.
+Maria's mother signed an Appointment of Health Care Agent form.
+(This form is also known as a Durable Medical Power of Attorney form.)
+If Maria's mother is not able to make decisions about her health care, this form gives Maria the power to make such decisions.
+The form does not limit the agent's ability to obtain medical information or records.
 Maria's mother was in a bad accident and is not able to make decisions about her health care.
 Maria now has the right to make decisions on her mother's behalf.
 She also has the right to get and amend medical records that are relevant to making these decisions.
 For example, Maria has the right to see the records about her mother's current medical condition and treatment.